What is Local Keyword Research?

 Keyword modifiers enhance your core terms by making them more specific and often less competitive, helping you refine your keywords to better match what potential customers are searching for.

-- Specificity and Relevance: Modifiers can include adjectives, locations, or phrases that narrow the search intent.
-For instance:
+- Specificity and relevance: Modifiers can include adjectives, locations, or phrases that narrow the search intent.

 Local intent is a critical component of local SEO, focusing on the searcher’s intent to find services or products in a specific area.
 Identifying keywords with local intent ensures your SEO efforts are aimed at users who are actively looking to engage with local businesses.